kaliatech/website-kaliatech/content/blogposts/2022/20220214-ref-testing.md

    intentionally and with purpose.
 Tests that serve no useful purpose should be removed.
 Tests must be maintained similar to how code must be maintained, and often with almost as much cost.
 4. Higher level tests are sometimes written and executed by non-developers.
 The point is not for developers to shirk responsibility.
-Rather, having non-developers write tests provides a way to incorporate a different view in to a system.
+Rather, having non-developers write tests provides a way to incorporate a different view in to testing a system.
 One that often more closely aligns to the customer and business views of the system.
-However, developers should not gain mindset where they build things and then let someone else tell them if it works or not.
+Regardless, developers should not build a mindset where they build things expecting someone else to tell them if it works or not.
 5. Tests should be automated whenever possible.
-Most tests should be part of automatic continuous integration.
+Most tests should be part of an automatic continuous integration pipeline.
-6. For some projects, with experienced teams, continuous deployment should be considered, in which case automated testing is a fundamental requirement.
+6. For some projects, with experienced teams, continuous deployment should be considered.
+When automatically deploying to a production environment, comprehensive automated testing is a fundamental requirement.
 7. Use separated environment(s) for integration testing.
 It should be possible to easily and quickly reset environments that are dedicated to testing.
-8. Track bugs _and_ their resolutions.
+8. Consider persistent data to a part of the testing domain.
+It's common for teams to deploy to PROD and find issues because data in PROD is unlike data in their early stage environments.
+This is also requires security to be considered when testing. (i.e. PII data should be not be leaked by tests, emails should be handled carefully while testing, etc)
-9. Considering using acceptance tests to help flush out requirements, and then to later verify that those requirements have been met.
+9. Considering using higher level acceptance tests to help flush out requirements, and then to later verify that those requirements have been met.
+10. Track bugs _and_ their resolutions.
-10. Keep metrics and logs of all errors found in production.
+11. Keep metrics and logs of all errors found in production.
 Consider that many bugs and issues are never reported by end users.

 ## Levels of Testing